idlechain/idlechain-cryptonote/docs/ANONYMITY_NETWORKS.md

 --anonymous-inbound cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000,127.0.0.1:30000
 ```

-which tells `mangonoted` that a max of 25 inbound Tor connections are being
+which tells `idlechaind` that a max of 25 inbound Tor connections are being
-received at address "rveahdfho7wo4b2m.onion:28083" and forwarded to `mangonoted`
+received at address "rveahdfho7wo4b2m.onion:28083" and forwarded to `idlechaind`
 localhost port 28083, and a default max I2P connections are being received at
 address "cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000" and
-forwarded to `mangonoted` localhost port 30000.
+forwarded to `idlechaind` localhost port 30000.
 These addresses will be shared with outgoing peers, over the same network type,
 otherwise the peer will not be notified of the peer address by the proxy.

 ### Wallet RPC

 An anonymity network can be configured to forward incoming connections to a
-`mangonoted` RPC port - which is independent from the configuration for incoming
+`idlechaind` RPC port - which is independent from the configuration for incoming
 P2P anonymity connections.
 The anonymity network (Tor/i2p) is
 [configured in the same manner](#configuration), except the localhost port
 must be the RPC port (typically 18081 for mainnet) instead of the p2p port:

 ```
-HiddenServiceDir /var/lib/tor/data/mangonote
+HiddenServiceDir /var/lib/tor/data/idlechain
 HiddenServicePort 18081 127.0.0.1:18081
 ```